v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-0-intro.md

 [![Azure Cloud Build Overview](media/cloud-build-pipeline/acb-0-intro/overview.png)](media/cloud-build-pipeline/acb-0-intro/overview.png)

 While we recommend using the Azure Game Development VM for this exercise, will not be covering the specifics of it, nor Virtual Desktop Infrastructure portion here.
-For that, please see documentation for the Azure Game Development VM <link>.
+For that, please see documentation for the [Azure Game Development VM]().
 This is a large guide, so it’s best to take some time to review it before working on it, to understand what you might need ahead of time.

 ## Broad Prerequisites